swdotcom/swdc-vscode/README.md

 ## It’s safe, secure, and free

-**We never access your code**

-We do not process, send, or store your proprietary code.
+**We never access your code:** We do not process, send, or store your proprietary code.
 We only provide metrics about programming, and we make it easy to see the data we collect.

-**Your data is private**

-We will never share your individually identifiable data with your boss.
+**Your data is private:** We will never share your individually identifiable data with your boss.
 In the future, we will roll up data into groups and teams but we will keep your data anonymized.

-**Free for you, forever**

-We provide 90 days of data history for free, forever.
+**Free for you, forever:** We provide 90 days of data history for free, forever.
 In the future, we will provide premium plans for advanced features and historical data access.

+Code Time also collects basic usage metrics to help us make informed decisions about our roadmap.

 ## Get in touch